Horizon-Scanning/scar-documentation/docs/glossary/glossary.en.md

 # Glossary

-This glossary provides definitions and explanations for key terms used throughout the SCAR (Supply Chain Anomaly Recognition) system documentation.
+This glossary provides definitions and explanations for key terms used throughout the SCAR (Supply Chain Anomaly Radar) system documentation.

 ---